lanl/VizAly-Foresight/README.md

 # Development
 For information on how to add new compressors and/or metrics, look at the [readme in src/compressors](src/compressors/readme.md) and [src/metrics](src/metrics) respectively.

 For information on Travis CI and Docker image, look at the [travis folder](testing/travis)

-# Copyright and license
-LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.

 # Developers
 * Chris Biwer